windmill-labs/windmilldocs/docs/reference.md

 Indeed, scripts are never overwritten, they are instead subsumed by a child script which corresponds to the new version of the parent script.
 This guarantees traceability of every actions done on the platform, including editing scripts.
 It also enables versioning.
-Versioning is good practice from software engineering which everyone familiar with git already knows.
+Versioning is a good practice from software engineering which everyone familiar with git already knows.
 Windmill versioning is a **simplified git** and makes two main simplifying assumptions: